Bill Rossi Music

-When Bill graduated from Berklee College of Music in the early 70s, New American Music was still in its heyday and he was getting deep into Jazz.
-Music had always been oxygen to him, and he was constantly composing and playing with small groups in Boston, Cincinnati, and Miami.
+When Bill graduated from Berklee College of Music in the early 70s, New American Music was still in its heyday and he was deep into Jazz.
+Music was his oxygen, and he was constantly composing and playing with small groups in Boston, Cincinnati, and Miami.
 But he was frustrated with his music: it didn't feel potent enough and he couldn't get at it.

 It wasn't that he couldn't swing: